Velocity structure functions in multiphase turbulence: interpreting kinematics of H$\alpha$ filaments in cool core clusters: Discussions

 Spatial correlation functions are another useful tool to understand the coupling between two quantities.
 We define the correlation function $\mathrm{VCF}_{\mathrm{hc}}(r)$ between the 3D velocity fields of the cold and hot phases as:

 We choose the pairs $\mathbf{x}$ and $\mathbf{x}+\mathbf{e_1}r$ such that gas at $\mathbf{x}$ is in the cold phase and gas at $\mathbf{x}+\mathbf{e_1}r$ is in the hot phase.

 In \cref{fig:vcf2_cold_hot}, we show the $\mathrm{VCF}_{\mathrm{hc}}(r)$ normalised by the rms velocities of the two phases.
 For all of our runs, the cold and hot phase velocities are positively correlated at small scales.
 With increasing separation, the $\mathrm{VCF}_{\mathrm{hc}}(r)$ first increases and reaches a peak.
 This peak scale may correspond to the cool cloud radius (see the third row of \cref{fig:velocity_projection_maps}), but note that the value of the $\mathrm{VCF}_{\mathrm{hc}}(r)$ at small scales ($r/L<0.04$) may be affected by numerical diffusion.
 After this peak, with increasing separation, the correlation becomes weaker.
 At scales close to the driving scale ($r=L/2$), the velocities are uncorrelated.
-The coupling between the two phases is weaker for larger $\chi$.
-It is also stronger in the presence of magnetic fields, for our f0.10magHR run (which also has the smallest $\chi$).
+The coupling between the two phases is weaker for larger $\chi$ for our standard set of runs (f0.10HR, f0.10vwHR and f0.10magHR).
+It is stronger in the presence of magnetic fields, for our f0.10magHR run (which also has the smallest $\chi$).
 This trend of stronger coupling between the phases in the presence of magnetic fields is also seen in the cluster scale simulations of \citetalias{Wang2021MNRAS}.
+For the f0.10hotdriv run, $\mathrm{VCF}_{\mathrm{hc}}(r)$ directly shows the coupling between the phases due to the effect of hydrodynamic drag, which is similar to the $\mathrm{VCF}_{\mathrm{hc}}(r)$ in our fiducial f0.10HR run.